rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 The plugin comes with feed generation templates for almost all destinations that you will find on Surfaces Across Google to promote your WooCommerce products.

-– Google Shopping feed
+- Google Shopping feed
-– Google Custom Search Ads feed
+- Google Review feed
-– Google AdWords feed
+- Google Remarketing (DRM) feed
-– Google Local Products feed
+- Google Local Products feed
-– Google Local Products Inventory feed
+- Google Local Products Inventory feed
+- Google Manufacturer Center feed
-– Google Merchant Promotion Feed
+- Google Merchant Promotion Feed
-– Google Dynamic Search Ads feed
-– Google Shopping Actions feed
+- Google Shopping Actions feed
+- Google Express feed
-– Google Manufacturer Center feed
+- Google AdWords feed
-– Google Local Inventory Ads feed
+- Google Local Inventory Ads feed
+- Google Custom Search Ads feed
-– Google Remarketing (DRM) feed
+- Google Dynamic Display Ads feed
-– Google Review feed
+- Google Dynamic Search Ads feed

 So, you can literally use just one single plugin to generate feed for all Google Shopping services and start making the most out of Google’s services to increase sales.